awsdocs/amazon-comprehend-developer-guide/doc_source/how-syntax.md

 To start the analysis, Amazon Comprehend parses the source text to find the individual words in the text\.
 After the text is parsed, each word is assigned the part of speech that it takes in the source text\.

-Amazon Comprehend can identify 17 parts of speech\.
-The parts of speech recognized are:
+Amazon Comprehend can identify the following parts of speech\.

 | Token | Part of speech |